tinkten7/FarmBuddy/README.md

 <h2>Features</h2><br>
 The farm Buddy platform provides the following features:<br>
 •	A simple and intuitive user interface that allows farmers to list their products and customers to search for and purchase these products.<br>
-•	Customers can create and manage their profiles, view their order history, and track their orders.<br>
+•	Customers can create and manage their profiles, view their order , and track their orders.<br>
 •	Farmers can manage their product listings, view orders, and manage their profiles.<br>
 •	The platform is secure and provides encryption for sensitive data such as customer payment information.<br>
 <h2>Getting Started</h2><br>
 1)To get started with the FarmBuddy platform, users must first create an account.<br>
-2)Create your offer by fixing the quantity and price of the product.<br>
+2)The price of the product will be daily updated on the standard basis of their locally state government.<br>
 3)With the help of the maps provided they can meet the individual or transport the goods.<br>
 6)Customers can contact farmers virtually through the video calling feature .<br>
-7)Rating based upon their time of transport,quality of the product<br>
+7)Rating will be done on overall average based upon their time of transport,quality of the product<br>
 <h2>Future Improvements</h2><br>
 Some future improvements for the farm Buddy platform could include:<br>
 •	Integrating additional payment options to provide customers with more flexibility.<br>
-•	Adding a feature that allows customers to rate and review farmers.<br>
+•	Adding a feature that allows customers to rate and review sellers.<br>
 •	Incorporating data analytics to provide farmers with insights on product demand and customer preferences.etc..<br>
+•Adding other technological api's that farmers needed for smart farming.<br>
 <h2>Conclusion</h2><br>
 In conclusion, farm Buddy is a farmer-to-customer online marketplace platform that provides a simple, secure, and cost-effective way for farmers to connect with customers directly.
 The platform leverages modern technologies such as HTML, CSS, Bootstrap, JavaScript,and AMD Instances to provide a seamless and efficient user experience.
 The inclusion of a chatbot further enhances the customer experience by providing quick and easy access to important information.<br>
 <h2>Instance Information</h2><br>